Skip to main content

 Next step

 Start small.
 Run this checklist for your next release.
 It will catch problems early and reduce emergency fixes later.
+For ongoing QA and release management, maintenance and support services can help you keep releases safe and reliable.
+For more on maintenance, see maintenance plans that pay for themselves.

 Sources